DeveloperLiberationFront/Spreadsheet-Common-Crawler/README.md

 Dependencies (and the rest of the build process) are managed by Maven.
 To build:
 1. Install Maven.
 2. Clone repository.
+Navigate a command prompt to the folder.
-3. Run `mvn package`, which will download the dependencies
+3. Run `mvn clean install`, which will build and install all three projects.

+Useful Maven Commands:
-4. Run `mvn eclipse:eclipse` to build the Eclipse project
+- Run `mvn eclipse:eclipse` to build an Eclipse project for one of the modules
-5. Import this project into Eclipse.
+- Run `mvn eclipse:eclipse -DdownloadSources=true  -DdownloadJavadocs=true` to build an Eclipse project with javadocs and sources linked
+- Run `mvn clean compile assembly:single` to build a jar with dependencies included [src](http://stackoverflow.com/a/574650/1447621)

 **Travis CI**
 Initially we configured our build to run on